Campus-Advisors/campus-advisor-training-Grayson-Orr/Module 2/Module 2.2 Assignment.md

-Grayson Orr

-# Module 2.2 Assignment
+# Module 2.2 Assignment - Grayson Orr

 In this exercise you are going to make a change to this document on GitHub.
 As mentioned in the video, you can edit documents on GitHub by clicking the edit button and committing those changes.